NicholasMoser/gnt4.online/docs/scon4_all_changes.md

     - Ends sooner
     - Has more lift
     - Faster recovery on hit or block only
+    - On whiff recovery changed from 19 additional frames (from on hit) to 10
 - 6A(A) can now be done on whiff
 - 6AB does 6B
 - 4A activates automatically